Self-Determination and Scotland’s Choice: an Independent, Socialist Scotland

 - Build working-class leadership of the transformative, winning case for independence.

 The Scottish Socialist Party supports Scotland’s right to self-determination – and supports Scottish independence as the pathway to real change: an independent, socialist Scotland.

 In the first Scottish independence referendum of September 2014 the SSP, as a member of Yes Scotland and the Radical Independence Campaign, played a crucial role in shaping the independence movement into a positive vision for a radically transformed Scotland – a vision that won a large, enduring increase in support for independence among Scotland’s working class.
 Now we need to finish the job and get independence done.

-The Scottish Parliament, and the pro-independence movement, are in gridlock through poor strategic choices and an unwillingness among leaders to embrace radical action.
+The Scottish Parliament, and the pro-independence movement, are in gridlock as leaders fail to embrace radical politics and radical action.
 We need to return radical politics to Parliament to break political paralysis.

 Not More of the Same

 Independence is Scotland’s route to a new, better normal and a new, democratic society: real change for Scotland.
 We reject both the broken status quo of the United Kingdom and the SNP’s vision of a Scotland – which imports the discredited status quo into an independent country.